kemitchell/writing.kemitchell.com/_drafts/Tunining-for-Sustenance.md

 ramifications in every detail.

-But I've noticed that when it comes to community and collaboration matters, we tend to skip right past "defaults" vocabulary, into more treacherous linguistic territory.
-We reach more readily, not less, for absolutes and
-superlatives: "the norm", "the best way", "best practices".
-We imply not only confidence in the wisdom of our choices, borne of our experience in one corner or another of open source, but confidence in their exclusive and universal _correctness_, alone and in concert with other approaches.
-Often, sensibilities of correctness hold only as far as our corner is wide.
+But I've noticed that when it comes to community and collaboration matters, we tend to skip right past our native "defaults" vocabulary, into more treacherous, business-y linguistic territory.
+We reach more readily, not less, for prescriptive absolutes and strident superlatives: "the norm", "the standard way", "best practices".
+We imply not only confidence in the wisdom of our choices, borne of our experience in one corner or another of open source, but confidence in their exclusive and universal _correctness_, alone and in a package set.
+Often, our sensibilities of correctness hold only as far as our corner is wide.

-Long story short, what we're doing isn't "best practices", it's "defaults", or rather, "convention over configuration".
+What we're doing isn't preaching any gospel.
+It's "convention over configuration" all over again.
 Convention for how code gets made, rather than what it does, or how.

 I shudder to think just how much about SQL data stores I "learned" from DHH's Ruby on Rails screencasts.
 Things about data stores those screencasts seemed to assume I already knew.
 Things `rails create` assumed I wanted.
 I didn't know much of anything about SQL data stores back then.
-If I knew what I wanted, it probably wasn't very good.
+What I knew I wanted, before Rails, wasn't as good as what Rails wanted for me.

-Oddly enough, now that I do know a thing or two, I find myself using SQL data stores less and less.
+Oddly enough, now that I do know a thing or two, I happen to find myself using SQL data stores, and Rails, less and less.
 I went from using SQL for everything under the sun, because it was what I knew, or what I felt good about knowing, and part of a package that impressed me, to a more nuanced view.
 SQL data stores weren't the "right answer", at least outside of the Rails mentality.
 For a time, however, I think SQL data stores, one chapter in an obscure tome of Rails conventionality, were good for me, as a programmer.

 That's a good open source story, isn't it?
 Starts in the middle of nowhere in Texas.
 Runs up to today, in the San Francisco Bay Area, neck deep in the open source community, paying the bills.
 From A to B, one small step at a time.
 Having choices made for me.
-Making more choices on my own.
+Making ever more choices on my own.
 Revisiting choices.
 Those I made.
 Those made for me.
-A full, happy circle.
+A full, happy circle, each time.

-Why can't governance, licensing, collaboration, community norms, and the rest be part of that kind of story?
+Why can't governance, licensing, collaboration, community norms, and the rest slot into that kind of story?
 Perhaps we should be more careful, less willing to hold the "best practices" we advocate today out as truly and always best, more mindful to show our work on them.
 But why impose that doubt on newcomers now, before they've had their own chances to come all the way around?
+Before all that nuance can possibly do them any good?

-Because governance decisions, culture decisions, community decisions, and legal decisions are different.
-Their medium is people, not code.
+Because governance decisions, culture decisions, community decisions, and legal decisions are different in kind, at least for now.
+Their medium is people, directly.
+Not code.
 People are not so easily replaceable, so fundamentally mutable.
 Neither are relationships among them.
 Collaborative relationships.
 Legal relationships.
 Power relationships.
 "Normal".

-Choices made for us have lasting, community-level effects.
-They aggregate in ways we cannot see, ways we respond to, sometimes viscerally, long before we understand them.
-Effects we're hard pressed to trace back to root causes, especially when the root causes are choices made for us, choices that never crossed our minds.
+These kinds of choices, made for us, have lasting, community-level effects.
+They aggregate in ways we cannot see, ways we respond to, sometimes viscerally, long before we understand how and why.
+They work effects we're hard pressed to trace back to root causes, especially when original sin was committed way back when, on our behalf.
+When the choice was hidden from us, for our convenience.

 ---